-Table 1: Data sources
+Data sources and descriptions

-Data source Description

-Migrant Worker Scan (MWS)

-Provides a count of foreign nationals applying for a National Insurance Number (NINo); this is the main source used to distribute immigrant workers.

-Higher Education Statistics Agency (HESA)

-Used for distributing publicly funded higher education

-students and private higher education students.

-Administrative data sources from the Department for Business, Energy and Industrial Strategy (BEIS) and the Welsh Government the Welsh Government

-Home Office visa data

-Used to distribute further education student immigrants from the EU.

-Provides the numbers of non-EU international migrants at educational institutions with a Certificate of education students.

-Acceptance to Study and data on non-EU international migrants granted Leave to Remain status; these are used to estimate the distribution at local authority level of non-EU international migrants who are further

-Census data

-Used for distributing UK-born returning migrant flows.

-Patient Register Data Service (PRDS)

-Data on migrants who register for a GP whose previous

-address was outside of England and Wales; these are used alongside the other administrative sources to distribute the remaining immigrants, such as children, those aged 17 to 59 years who are not students or workers, and those aged 60 years and ever workers, and those aged 60 years and over.

-Customer Information System (CIS) Provides data that enable the MWS, HESA and PR to be more accurately linked together (this only applies to mid-2015 onwards).
+- Migrant Worker Scan (MWS): provides a count of foreign nationals applying for a National Insurance number (NINo); this is the main source used to distribute immigrant workers. - Higher Education Statistics Agency (HESA): used for distributing publicly funded higher education students and private higher education students. - Administrative data sources from the Department for Business, Energy and Industrial Strategy (BEIS) and the Welsh Government: used to distribute further education student immigrants from the EU. - Home Office visa data: provides the numbers of non-EU international migrants at educational institutions with a Certificate of Acceptance to Study and data on non-EU international migrants granted Leave to Remain status; these are used to estimate the distribution at local authority level of non-EU international migrants who are further education students. - Census data: used for distributing UK-born returning migrant flows. - Patient Register Data Service (PRDS): data on migrants who register for a GP whose previous address was outside of England and Wales; these are used alongside the other administrative sources to distribute the remaining immigrants, such as children, those aged 17 to 59 years who are not students or workers, and those aged 60 years and over. - Customer Information System (CIS): provides data that enable the MWS, HESA and PR to be more accurately linked together (this only applies to mid-2015 onwards).

-Source: Office for National Statistics - Population estimates for the UK, mid-2019: methods guide

 Our method is critically dependent on timely access to the MWS, CIS, HESA and PR.
-Where one of these datasets is unavailable, it is necessary to use a slightly different method that involves producing an average distribution based on the past three years' data.
-This was the case for the mid-2019 population estimates.
-The impact of this method is generally minor, but an indication of the impact of using this approach for the mid-2015 and mid-2016 estimates can be found in the Population estimates (MYEs) QMI.
+Where one of these datasets is unavailable, it is necessary to use a slightly different method that involves producing an average distribution based on three years of past data.
+This was the case for the mid-2019 and mid-2020 population estimates.
+For mid-2019 and mid-2020 we have used the average distributions from 2016 to 2018.
+The impact of this method is generally minor, but an indication of the impact of using this approach for the mid-2015 and mid-2016 estimates can be found in the Population estimates: revision Tool.
+The impact when this method was applied in mid-2017 is discussed in greater detail in the Mid-year population estimates (MYEs) QMI.